Kevinvandenhoek/inholland-react-native-course/README.md

   - [ ] Must be able to navigate to the Pokémon details page from the list.
   - [ ] Must be able to favorite the Pokémon.
   - [ ] Must display type(s) for the Pokémon and use a unique color for each type.
-  - [ ] Pokémon detail tabs should be swipeable left and right.
+  - [ ] Pokémon detail tabs, meta data, stats and evolution chain, should be swipeable left and right. (using [React Native TabView](https://github.com/react-navigation/react-navigation/tree/main/packages/react-native-tab-view) for example)
 - [ ] Favorites list is displayed in a FlatList.
   - [ ] Must be able to navigate to the Pokémon details page from the favorites list.
   - [ ] Must be able to unfavorite the Pokémon.